13 March 2019 |Denver, United States of America

 This session, co-organised by IRENA and the National Renewable Energy Laboratory’s Joint Institute for Strategic Energy Analysis, took place during the 2019 Scenarios Forum.
 The session, titled “Renewable-based Electrification: How can we Improve Scenarios for Clean Energy Transition?” addressed how long-term energy scenarios can better account for the potentially transformational changes related to renewables-based electrification.
 A panel of international experts presented recent work on long-term energy scenarios that approaches this issue from various geographical and sectoral angles, and discussed where gaps need to be filled to better represent the complexities of this topic.

-This session will inform the Campaign on “Long-term Energy Scenarios (LTES) for the Clean Energy Transition”, organised under the umbrella of the Clean Energy Ministerial (CEM).
+This session informed the Campaign on “Long-term Energy Scenarios (LTES) for the Clean Energy Transition”, organised under the umbrella of the Clean Energy Ministerial (CEM).
 The session was co-organized by IRENA and NREL/JISEA, the operating agent of the Campaign and a technical partner to the Campaign, respectively.